 We’ve partnered up with Let Alliance to offer an alternative choice for landlords and tenants to the traditional tenancy deposit.

-Prior to agreeing a tenancy, our standard practice is to request a deposit from the tenant, being the equivalent of 6 weeks’ rent, together with the pro rata for the month.
+Prior to agreeing a tenancy, our standard practice is to request a deposit from the tenant.
+Usually this is equivalent to 6 weeks’ rent, together with the pro rata for the month.
 Where the tenancy start date falls within the last week of any given month, we will also request the full rent for the following month.
 The deposit is then lodged in a secure scheme, where it will be held until the tenant moves out of the property.
 Should there be any arrears or damage beyond reasonable wear and tear, we will look to claim the necessary amount from the deposit to cover these costs.
 If the tenant disagrees with the proposed deductions, the matter may be referred to the deposit scheme adjudicator for resolution.

 The process of moving house can therefore be expensive, especially if the tenant is moving from another rented property, and has not yet had their previous deposit returned to them.
 To potentially increase the appeal of a property and minimise void periods, we are now able to offer a more affordable nil deposit option for tenants.
 Instead of paying a full deposit, the tenant can pay a non-refundable service charge through the Let Alliance Scheme.